-- Carry out the installation/uninstallation of the TOSHIBA VIDEO PLAYER under a user account with administrator rights. - Do not change Windows Users while TOSHIBA VIDEO PLAYER is running. - For some DVD or video files, using the control window to change the audio track will also change the subtitle track. - This software can only play back MPEG2, MP4 and WTV files created by the preinstalled applications on the same computer.
-Playback might not function properly if you use the files other than these types. - The playback of some media files might not be normal by this player.
-This might also happen when using Windows Media Player and Video app.
+- The CyberLink PowerDVD 14 DVD for TOSHIBA does not have a parental control function. - Carry out the installation/uninstallation of the CyberLink PowerDVD 14 DVD for TOSHIBA under a user account with administrator rights. - Do not change Windows Users while CyberLink PowerDVD 14 DVD for TOSHIBA is running. - For some DVD or video files, using the control window to change the audio track will also change the subtitle track. - The playback of some media files may not be normal by this player.
+This may also happen when using Windows Media Player and Video app. - When a DVD-Video disc is set in the DVD drive (for models with DVD drive), CyberLink PowerDVD 14 DVD for TOSHIBA will not start automatically.